 What is the difference between SEM and SEO?

 The difference between SEM and SEO is SEM marketing primarily uses paid search advertising, while SEO is a more organic means of generating visibility through optimizing your content for search terms.

 But it’s not really SEO vs SEM either.
 They do work together closely as a team.

 When someone searches for “How to make an offer on a house”, Google uses an algorithm to determine which web page can best answer that query.
-It then ranks the pages according to how sure it is that that page can answer that question.
+It then ranks the pages or relevant content according to how sure it is that that page can answer that question.